GV-22/download_image_from_qr_code/README.md

 A flutter app to download image from qrcode.

-# how its work
+# how it works :smiley:

-- Check the download image by clicking on the icon @icon-camera